 14. He was ailing during his last few years.

-15. He was so close to Ratholsavam of Kalpathi, since childhood days, and he passed away during one such season.
-He was so fond of Carnatic music too.
+15. He was so close to Ratholsavam of Kalpathi since his childhood days, and he passed away during one such season.
+He was so fond of Carnatic music, too.

-16. Though he has given immense contributions to his country as a strict IAS officer, he has never been honoured with Padma awards or any other civilian honour by government of India.
+16. Though he has given immense contributions to his country as a strict IAS officer, and played a magnificent role in transforming India’s electoral system, he has never been honoured with the Padma awards or any other civilian honour by the Government of India.